iced-rs/iced_audio/README.md

 * [x] `DBMeter` - A decibel meter.
 * [x] `ReductionMeter` - a meter that displays the reduction of loudness in a signal.
 * [x] `PhaseMeter` - a meter that displays the phase correlation of an audio signal.

-## Widgets partially implemented
-* [x] `Knob` - A basic knob widget.
-No texture style yet.
-There is also a known bug where input will stop when the mouse leaves the window under some conditions.

 Take a look at the [roadmap] for a list of planned widgets.